apache/pulsar-site/docs/deploy-bare-metal-multi-cluster.md

 :::

 A Pulsar instance consists of multiple Pulsar clusters working in unison.
 You can distribute clusters across data centers or geographical regions and replicate the clusters amongst themselves using [geo-replication](administration-geo.md).
-Deploying a  multi-cluster Pulsar instance consists of the following steps:

-1. Deploying two separate ZooKeeper quorums: a local quorum for each cluster in the instance and a configuration store quorum for instance-wide tasks
-2. Initializing cluster metadata for each cluster
-3. Deploying a BookKeeper cluster of bookies in each Pulsar cluster
-4. Deploying brokers in each Pulsar cluster

 > #### Run Pulsar locally or on Kubernetes?
 > This guide shows you how to deploy Pulsar in production in a non-Kubernetes environment.
 If you want to run a standalone Pulsar cluster on a single machine for development purposes, see the [Setting up a local cluster](getting-started-standalone.md) guide.
 If you want to run Pulsar on [Kubernetes](https://kubernetes.io), see the [Pulsar on Kubernetes](deploy-kubernetes.md) guide, which includes sections on running Pulsar on Kubernetes, on Google Kubernetes Engine and on Amazon Web Services.

+Deploying a multi-cluster Pulsar instance on bare metal consists of the following steps.

 ## System requirement